 Producing standardised and replicable results is a critical aspect of animal surveys, yet observers differ (MacKenzie et al. 2006).
 Observers may differ in their ability to detect burrows or burrow contents, to reach birds, or to estimate burrow numbers in a discrete area (Cuthbert 2001; Cuthbert and Davis 2002; Ryan and Ronconi 2011; Lormée et al. 2012), and this difference should be tested for (MacKenzie et al. 2006; Morrison et al. 2008).
-Those observers with longer arms may have better bird detection rates in some burrow types, and observer experience can play a role in some methods to determine occupancy.
-Similarly, as observers could become more experienced over time, there may be a need to account for this within-observer source of bias.
+Observers with longer arms may have better bird detection rates in some burrow types, and observer experience can play a role in some methods to determine occupancy.
 Only 25% of all the studies we reviewed tested for differences in detection between workers (Table 2).
 More than half (56%) did not mention observer bias and 19% made it clear that observer bias was not assessed (Table 2).
-A higher proportion of

-Procellaria petrel studies tested for observer bias, with 39% testing, 27% not stated and 35% not testing for observer difference (Table 2).
+A higher proportion of Procellaria petrel studies tested for observer bias, with 39% testing, 27% not stated and 35% not testing for observer difference (Table 2).